seuwanglab/Intelligent-Microrobotic-Swarm-in-Unknown-Environments/README.md

 # Intelligent Microrobotic Swarm in Unknown Environments

-This repository is related to an unpublished manuscript.
+This repository contains the code for an unpublished manuscript.

 This work presents a reinforcement learning-based approach for intelligent navigation of microrobotic swarms in unknown environments with dynamic obstacles.
-The system utilizes Proximal Policy Optimization (PPO) with Transformer architecture to train agents capable of autonomous exploration and navigation in complex, dynamic environments.
+The system utilizes Proximal Policy Optimization (PPO) with a Transformer architecture to train agents capable of autonomous exploration and navigation in complex, dynamic environments.
 The training framework supports both static and dynamic obstacle scenarios, making it suitable for real-world applications in microrobotics.

 ## System Requirements

+### Training Environment
-For training and running the reinforcement learning models:
+For training the reinforcement learning models:

 - **Operating System**: Ubuntu 20.04 (recommended) or Windows 10+
 - **Python Environment**: Miniconda or Anaconda
 - **CUDA**: Version 12.2 (for GPU acceleration)
 - **Python**: 3.8+
+- **Development Environment**: Visual Studio Code

+### Deployment Environment
+For real-world deployment:

+- **Operating System**: Windows 11
+- **GPU**: NVIDIA GeForce RTX 4060 or equivalent
+- **Python Environment**: Miniconda
+- **LabVIEW**: Version 2019
+- **Development Environment**: Visual Studio Code

 ### Required Python Packages

+**Training Dependencies**:
 - PyTorch (with CUDA support)
 - Gymnasium
 - NumPy